 2. Information shared with family, friends or others.
-We may release your PHI to a family member, friend, or other person that you indicate is involved in your care or the payment for your health care, unless you object in whole or in part.
+We may disclose your PHI to a family member, friend, or other person that you indicate is involved in your care or the payment for your health care, unless you object in whole or in part.
 Your choice to object may be made at any time.

-D. YOUR PRIOR WRITTEN AUTHORIZATION IS REQUIRED FOR ANY USES AND DISCLOSURES OF YOUR PROTECTED HEALTH INFORMATION NOT INCLUDED ABOVE.
-We will ask for your written authorization before using or releasing any of your PHI.
-If you choose to sign an authorization to release your PHI, you may later cancel that authorization in writing.
-This will stop any future release of your PHI for the purposes you previously authorized.
+Except as described above or permitted by law, we will ask for your written authorization before using or releasing any of your PHI.
+If you choose to sign an authorization to disclose your PHI, you may later revoke that authorization in writing, except to the extent that we have taken action in reliance on the authorization.
+This will stop any future disclosure of your PHI for the purposes you previously authorized.

 YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION

-C. You Have the Right to See and Get Copies of Your PHI.
-You must make the request in writing.
+You have the right to inspect and obtain a copy of the PHI that may be used to make decisions about you, including patient medical records and billing records, but not including psychotherapy notes.
+If we maintain health information about you in electronic format, you also have the right to obtain a copy of such information in readily producible electronic format and to direct us to transmit such information directly to an entity or person clearly, conspicuously, and specifically designated by you.
+You must submit your request in writing to the contact person listed in this notice on order to inspect and/or obtain a copy of your PHI.
 We will respond to you within 30 days after receiving your written request.
 In certain situations, we may deny your request.
 If we do, we will tell you, in writing, why we denied your request.
 You have the right to have the denial reviewed.
 We will choose another licensed healthcare professional to review your request and the denial.
 The person conducting the review will not be the person who denied your first request.
 You can request a summary or a copy of the entire medical record as long as you agree to the cost in advance.
 If your request to see the medical information is approved, we will arrange this in accordance with established hospital policy.
-Please submit all requests for this information to: Health Information Management Department – 812-949-5993
+We may charge a fee for the costs of copying, mailing, labor and supplies associated with your request.
+Please submit all requests for this information to:

-D. You Have the Right to Get a List of Instances of When and to Whom We Have Disclosed Your PHI.
+You have the right to request an “accounting of disclosures.”
+An “accounting of disclosures” is a list of certain non-routine disclosures we have made of your PHI.
 This list will not include uses you have already authorized, or those for treatment payment or operations.
-This list will not include uses made for national security purposes, to corrections or law enforcement personnel,.
+This list will not include psychotherapy notes, or uses made for national security purposes, or, to corrections or law enforcement personnel,.
 We will respond within 60 days of receiving your request.
 The list we provide will include the last six years of activity unless you request a shorter time.
-The list will include dates when your PHI was released and why, with whom your PHI was released (including their address if known), and a description of the information released.
+The list will include dates when your PHI was disclosed and why, with whom your PHI was disclosed (including their address if known), and a description of the information disclosed.
 The first list you request within a 12-month period will be free.
 You will be charged a reasonable fee for additional lists within that time frame.
-Please submit all requests for this information to: Health Information Management Department – 812-949-5993
+Please submit all requests for this information to:

-E. You Have the Right to Correct or Update Your PHI.
-If you believe that there is a mistake in your PHI or that a piece of important information is missing, you have the right to request that we correct the existing or add the missing information.
-We can do this for as long as the information is retained by your facility.
+If you believe that there is a mistake in your PHI or that a piece of important information is missing, you have the right to request that we amend the information.
+We can do this for as long as the information is retained by our facility.
 You must provide the request and your reason for the request in writing.
 We will respond within 60 days of receiving your request.
 If we deny your request, our written denial will state our reasons and explain your right to file a written statement of disagreement.
-If you do not file a written statement of disagreement, you have the right to request that your request and our denial be attached to all future uses or releases of you PHI.
-If we approve your request, we will make the change to your PHI, tell you that we have done it, and tell others that need to know about the change or amendment to your PHI.
-Please submit all requests for this information to: Health Information Management Department – 812-949-5993
+If you do not file a written statement of disagreement, you have the right to request that your request and our denial be attached to all future uses or disclosures of your PHI.
+If we approve your request, we will make the change to your PHI, and communicate this to you and others who may need to know of this amendment to your PHI.
+Please submit all requests for this information to: Health Information Management Department – 812-948-7422

 F. You Have the Right to Request a Copy of This Privacy Notice.
 Even if you have agreed to receive notice via e-mail, you also have the right to request a paper copy of this notice.
-Please submit this request to: Risk Manager, Administrative Office – 812-949-5500
+Please submit this request to: Administrative Office – 812-949-5500

 HOW TO VOICE YOUR CONCERNS ABOUT OUR PRIVACY PRACTICES: If you think that we may have violated your privacy rights, or you disagree with a decision we made about access to your PHI, you may file a complaint with the person listed at the end of this notice.
 You also may send a written complaint to the Secretary of the Department of Health and Human Services at:

-PERSON TO CONTACT FOR INFORMATION ABOUT THIS NOTICE OR TO VOICE YOUR CONCERNS ABOUT OUR PRIVACY PRACTICES: Risk Manager Administrative Office 812-949-5500
+PERSON TO CONTACT FOR INFORMATION ABOUT THIS NOTICE OR TO VOICE YOUR CONCERNS ABOUT OUR PRIVACY PRACTICES:

-EFFECTIVE DATE OF THIS NOTICE This notice is effective as of April 15, 2003
+EFFECTIVE DATE OF THIS NOTICE